Robertshannon96/Master_DSI_notes/README.md

 Essentially, we are going to take a new approach to the same models we have learned before, but rather than learning the parameters we are going to learn distributions of the parameters.

 ![mcma](images/mcma)

+# Content-based-recommendation systems

+A recinnebder is an infroamtion filtering and retrieval system whose prupose is to provide useful recommendations to the user

+**Content-based**
+* item attributes and user-item preferences are used to recommend similar items

+**Collaborative filtering**
+* user item interactions (such as ratings) are used to identify similarities between users and ratings to recommend items.

+Building a content-based recommender (step to a recommender )
+1. build an item profile for each item
+    * feature extraction
+    * feature representation and cleaning
+2. build a user profile for the user:
+    * freature selection and weighting
+    * getting user preference

+3. Generate recommendations:
+    * decide on distance metric
+    * return n-nearerst items

+* Item profile: Feature extraction:
+exampels: bag of words, title/author, color, price

+* Item profile: feature representaion and cleaning
+examples: remove stop words, tf or tf-idf, phrase extraction, stnadardize

+* user profile: feature selection and weighting
+examples: Does noise in the data lead to overfitting?
+- tf or tf-idf?
+- expand contract stop words set
+- re scale numerical features
+- for like/disl.ike add features values for likes and subtract dislike
+- add more weight to newer ratings (time decay for older interactions)
+- add more weight o more relevant features (news topic, movie genre)

+* user profile: getting user preference need to know what items the user likes
+examples:
+- ratings, implicit feedback, text descriptions (sentiment analysis)
+- cases (or items) they are intested in

+* generate recommendation
+ knowing what items the user likes, find items with simniliar attreibutes
+ - decide on similiarity metric (cosine, euclidean, jaccard)
+ - similiarity metric for data containing both numer and categorical data: recommend k prototypes
+ - find the n-tiems that similiar
+ - recommend them

+ pros/cons of the content based recommendors

+ * pros:
+    - easy to interpret reason behind recommendation
+    - easy to modify recommendations by modiying the layout of items features
+    - can avoid the cold start problem for items (more so than collaborative recommendors)
+* cons:
+    - recoomendations will ot be diverse or unexpected
+    - limited understanding of context